lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 ##### How do I pick a modifier other than space?

 You will need AHK installed (https://autohotkey.com/).
-Edit D2SpaceModifier.ahk in the "Source Code" folder by replacing the word "Space" with what every key you want such as "x" for example.
+Edit D2SpaceModifier.ahk in the "Source Code" folder by replacing the word "Space" on lines 3 and 4 with what ever key you want such as "x" for example.
 Place your edited script in your StartUp folder instead of the exe (or compile a new exe yourself).
 Restart your computer and finish installation and tweaking as usual.

 ### Made a cool keyboard layout and want to share it?